 Pollen allergens are seasonal and include tree pollen, grass pollen, and weed pollen.
 Trees tend to pollinate in the spring months.
 Grasses tend to pollinate in the summer months.
 Weeds tend to pollinate in the fall months.
 In warmer climates, there can be some plants that pollinate over the winter.
 Perennial or year-round allergens include molds and dust mites, which are more plentiful in humid climates.).
 Cockroach and pet allergens are based on exposure.

-Typically, a skin test is performed using a large stamper, which delivers multiple tiny pricks at once.
+Typically, an allergist doctor performs a skin test using a large stamper, which delivers multiple tiny pricks at once.
 Most patients, even children, find that this process is not painful or uncomfortable.
-There will be some itching as the allergens cause a reaction, but this is fairly short-lived.
+There will be some itching as allergens cause a reaction, but this is fairly short-lived.
 Other forms of allergy testing may involve slightly more discomfort.

 Can you test for food allergies?

-We can test for food allergies with prick skin testing or with blood testing.
+We can test for food allergies with prick skin testing or blood testing.
 However, allergy testing cannot diagnose food intolerances, only allergies involving the immune system.
+Once a food allergy has been identified, avoidance and epinephrine are the main courses of management.
+Oral immunotherapy for food allergies, known as food OIT, is currently being studied to one day hopefully help patients reduce sensitivity to food allergens over time.

 What are the most common food allergens?